Microsoft Knowledge Base

 Microsoft Knowledge Base (MSKB) was a website repository of over 150,000 articles made available to the public by Microsoft Corporation for technical support.
 It contained information on many problems encountered by users of Microsoft products.
 Each article bore an ID number and articles were often referred to by their Knowledge Base (KB) ID.
 Microsoft Windows update names typically start with the letters "KB", in reference to the specific article on that issue.
 Previously, the letter "Q" was used.

 As of 2020, Microsoft began to discontinue the Knowledge Base service.
 Some content was migrated to the learn.microsoft.com sub-site.

+URL of particular KB article with number had one of those format: